brainstem-org/brainstem_support/docs/datamodel/stem.md

 The STEM models form the core models and provide a flexible and comprehensive framework for organizing and describing neuroscience experiments.

-- [**Projects**]({{site.baseurl}}/datamodel/stem/project): Projects serve as the highest-level organizational unit, grouping related subjects, sessions, and collections.
+- [**Projects**]({{site.baseurl}}/datamodel/stem/project): Projects serve as the highest-level organizational unit, grouping related subjects, sessions, cohorts, and collections.
 They define overall permissions and can be used to organize experiments for publications or day-to-day research activities.

 - [**Subjects**]({{site.baseurl}}/datamodel/stem/subject): Subjects are described by essential attributes such as name, sex, species, and strain.